planetfederal/workshops/tutorials/osm-routing/src/index.rst

 .. image:: ./img/route4.png
    :width: 95%

-Improper routes like these occur when the original OpenStreetMap data has two vertices which should have actually been a single point, such as in the example below where there is no path between 1 and 4 because vertex 2 and vertex 3 were incorrectly located at different positions.
+Improper routes like these occur when the original OpenStreetMap data has two vertices which should have actually been a single point, such as in the example below where there is no path between **A** and **D** because vertex **B** and vertex **C** were incorrectly recorded as two different positions rather than being a single point.

 .. image:: ./img/topology4.png
    :width: 50%